beerose/blog/content/posts/ts-fight/post.md

 bar();
 ```

 JavaScript will let you write it without any complaints.
-TypeScript won't: you'll see an error (`Type 'number[]' cannot be used as an index type.(2538)`).
+TypeScript won't: you'll see an error `Type 'number[]' cannot be used as an index type.(2538)`.
 It could be worked around with `any` or type assertions, but does this implementation even make sense?
-Shouldn't we change it before hacking around over assumptions that are legal in one langauge and illegal in another?
+Shouldn't we change it before hacking over assumptions that are legal in one language and illegal in another?
 Would we end up with this code if we added types from the get-go?

 ### You're less likely to use some TypeScript's features